Taffy-R/Black-Knigh2000/README.md

 - 👋 Hi, I’m @Black-Knigh2000
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning asp and nodejs.
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on either fontend development or backenddevelopment.
 - 📫 How to reach me on whats app +263 784 440 258 or email at tafadzwaruzvidzo95@gmail.com